-In 2014, while in podiatry school, I went to the student health center because I felt short of breath and was coughing up blood.
+In 2014, while in podiatry school, I went to the student health center because I was short of breath and was coughing up blood.
 The nurse practitioner diagnosed me with bronchitis.

-I was on rivaroxaban for six months after this incident, and I have done well since then.
-I delivered a healthy baby boy in 2023 and took enoxaparin injections without any issues.
+I was on a blood thinner, rivaroxaban, for six months after this incident and I have done well since then.
+I delivered a healthy baby boy in 2023 and took daily blood thinning injections (enoxaparin) without any issues.

-I was recently traveling and developed another DVT in my left leg.
-As a result, I will need to be on lifelong anticoagulation, and I am okay with that.
+I was recently traveling and developed another blood clot in my leg (DVT).
+As a result, I will need to take blood thinners for life and I am okay with that.
 I am grateful to be alive.

 As a physician, I am more aware of looking for the signs and symptoms of blood clots in my patients.
-My threshold to order a lower extremity venous doppler is low if someone is experiencing symptoms of a DVT.
+If someone has symptoms that make me suspect a DVT, I don’t hesitate to order an ultrasound to check for it.

 I enjoy looking at NBCA’s Instagram page and knowing I am not alone in this battle.
-There are many people like me, and I feel extremely grateful that I made it out alive.
+There are a lot of people like me and I feel extremely grateful that I made it out alive.

 My advice is to listen to your body.
 You know your body better than anyone else.
 If you feel the symptoms and are concerned, get checked out.